Irf4n-Muhammad/MLOPS-Project-Youtube-Trending/README.md

    ```bash
    prefect worker start
    ```
-9. Open the prefect UI and find the flows.
+9. Open the Prefect UI and find the flows.
 Click quick run
 10. You will see the data generated in our terminal

     <img width="814" alt="image" src="https://github.com/Irf4n-Muhammad/MLOPS-Project-Youtube-Trending/assets/121205860/e252d515-d6a8-4fbe-b5ea-8c16a946a675">